Florida Southern College: E.T. Roux Library

 The E.T.
-Roux library, named for Florida businessman Edwin Timanus Roux II, is located on the campus of Florida Southern College in Lakeland, FL.
-Designed by Frank Lloyd Wright for his Child of the Sun campus, the E.T.
-Roux Library was built between the years of 1941–1945 at the cost of $120,000.
+Roux Library, named for Florida businessman Edwin Timanus Roux II, is located on FSC's West Campus.
+The first Roux Library, designed by Frank Lloyd Wright for his Child of the Sun campus, was built in 1941–1945 for $120,000.
 Featuring a distinctive multi-tiered circular reading room, the building also contained book stacks and offices.
 In March 1968, a new Roux Library - named for both Edwin Timanus Roux II and his spouse Ulrica Antoinette “Nettie” Roux Roux - opened in a nearby location on campus.
 The new library was designed by Nils Schweizer in a mid-century modern style.
 Schweitzer was a protege of Frank Lloyd Wright and went on to have a successful architectural career in the state of Florida.